How to plan the purrrfect session

 First is the phone consultation.
 We’ll explain step by step what will happen during your shoot and get you prepared so there will be no surprises.

-The third part is always the most fun for you—you get to see the photos!
-On the shoot day, we will schedule a viewing session for you to view the proofs in the studio.
+The third part is always the most fun for you: The Preview session!
+On the shoot day, we will schedule your appointment to view the proofs in the studio.
 Please bring all your decision makers with you that day.
 You can purchase from our wide array of products and frames and it wont be long till your pooch’s pictures are everywhere in your home!
+In case you get carried away, we DO have payment plans.